tangzheng1/miMediation_benchmark/README.md

 - Exposure-only: Taxa are associated with only exposure (no true mediators).
 - Outcome-only: Taxa are associated with only outcome (no true mediators).
 - Disjoint Null: Some taxa are affected by the exposure, and different taxa affect the outcome, but there is zero overlap.
 This is a highly challenging scenario where existing methods often exhibit severe false positive inflation.
 - True Mediation: A specific subset of taxa acts as valid mediators (overlap exists).
+We also have 3 overlapping settings:
+  - num2 (number of true mediators): 3/5/7

 ## 🧐 Real Data Analysis